(Forehead Lift) at The Langdon Center in Guilford

 The brow and forehead are often one of the first areas to show signs of aging.
 Loss of skin elasticity, exposure to sun, and overactive frown and forehead muscles all contribute to the aging process, resulting in frown lines, forehead wrinkles and heaviness of the eyebrows.

 The forehead lift is a remarkable procedure that corrects each of these problems at once.
-With a forehead lift, many of the upper facial wrinkles that are temporarily improved with Botox injections are permanently improved.
+With a forehead lift, many of the upper facial wrinkles are improved forever, compared to the temporary results of Botox injections.
 These include the frown lines (between the eyebrows), the crow’s feet wrinkles (in the temple area) and the horizontal forehead wrinkles.

 Benefits of Brow Lift include: